jcmracing1/Sistema-mascotas-campus-ues/README.md

-Mascotas UES - Realtime DB version
+Mascotas UES - JSONBin (per-pet bin)

-Instrucciones:
-1. En Firebase Console activa Realtime Database (modo de prueba) y Storage.
-2. Sube estos archivos a un repo y activa GitHub Pages.
-3. Agrega mascotas (nombre, descripción, foto).
+This version creates a private JSONBin per pet and stores the photo (base64) inside the bin.
+Be aware that the X-Master-Key is embedded in script.js - consider creating Access Keys on JSONBin for safety.

+Instructions:
+1. Upload this folder to GitHub and enable Pages.
+2. Open the page, add pets (a bin will be created per pet).
-4. Asegúrate que el canal ThingSpeak 3146056 publique field1 (lat) and field2 (lng).
+3. Ensure ThingSpeak channel 3146056 publishes field1 and field2.
-5. The app saves visits only when the location changes (no duplicate visits).
+4. The app will poll ThingSpeak and append visits to each pet's bin only when the location changes.